victorbenichoux/vizno/docs/renderers.md

 The `figure` object is exported as an SVG using the `Agg` interface, and is then cleaned before being passed to the backend.
 This cleaning process is tweakable through keyword arguments passed to the `Report.widget` call (see the SVG section).

-Checkout the `examples/renderers/matplotlib.py` for an example.
+Checkout the `examples/renderers/matplotlib.py` for an example, and the [resulting report](./examples/matplotlib.html).

 ### Altair